-Some may have been dreaming of becoming a truck driver, since kindergarten.
-Others steer towards this profession later in life, after years of working in a job that doesn’t satisfy them, therefore deciding to change careers and become a truck driver instead.
+Some may have been dreaming of becoming a truck driver since kindergarten.
+Others steer towards this profession later in life.
+After years of working in a job that doesn’t satisfy them.
+Therefore deciding to change careers and become a truck driver.

 How to become a truck driver?

 Research and interview yourself

-While becoming a truck driver might sound like an easy task at first, without gathering information about the profession and its requirements, it will be quite difficult for you make the decision.
+Becoming a truck driver might sound like an easy task at first.
+But without gathering information about the profession and its requirements, it will be quite difficult for you to make the decision.
 Reading articles and maybe even books on the topic, asking other truck drivers if they like what they do for a living and why they chose this profession in the first place may be a good start.